after-the-sunrise/commons-ats/README.md

 ## Overview

-Commons ATS is a collection of generic code snippets, providing boilerplate codes out-of-the-box to prevent reinventing the wheels.
+Commons ATS is a collection of generic code snippets, providing boilerplate codes out-of-the-box, to avoid reinventing the wheels and keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-Although the standard Java library and 3rd party libraries are getting better and better, there are still some codes which are repeatedly reimplemented across various projects.
+Although the standard Java library and 3rd party libraries offer rich set of features, there are still some codes which are repeatedly reimplemented across various projects.
-This project is intended to externalize those boilerplate codes and keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+This project is intended to externalize those boilerplate codes which are somewhat complex but still generic.

 *'Don't repeat yourself.
 Life is too short to reinvent the wheels.
 Again, don't repeat yourself.*